Bridging the Visual Gap: Fine-Tuning Multimodal Models with Knowledge-Adapted Captions: Related Work

-\textbf{Dense Image Captioning} \ Traditional image captioning datasets like COCO~\cite{chen2015microsoft} often feature brief captions with limited visual detail.
-Recently, interest has grown in creating datasets with longer, more complex captions.
-For example, \citealt{onoe2024docci} and \citealp{garg2024imageinwords} developed a dataset of 15K human-annotated, richly descriptive captions.
+Traditional image captioning datasets like COCO~\cite{chen2015microsoft} often feature brief captions with limited visual detail.
+Recently, interest has grown in creating longer and more complex captions.
+For example, \citealt{onoe2024docci} and \citealp{garg2024imageinwords} developed a dataset of 15K human-annotated, richly descriptive captions. \citet{shabtay2024livexivmultimodallive} used captions of figures of arXiv papers.
 Additionally, \citealp{chen2023sharegpt4v} and \citealp{singla2024pixels} employed GPT-4 and Gemini to generate detailed captions.
 We show that these datasets are more effective for fine-tuning when adapted to the specific model being trained.